 GETTING TO BALI

 From Australia, Virigin Australia, Jetstar, Garuda and Qantas fly almost daily from most capital cities to Denpasar, Bali.
-Qantas flights actually use Jetstar for the final leg into Bali and the direct flights from main cities.
-From Sydney and Melbourne, there are direct flights from the first three airlines.
+There may be some other airlines too.
+From Sydney and Melbourne, there are direct flights.
 There are also direct flights from Perth, Brisbane and Darwin.

 From Sydney, the best options are Virgin Australia with a midday direct flight and Jetstar with a late afternoon direct flight.
 You can get very cheap flights at times, but these probably coincide with the wet period which is certainly not the time to go diving in Tulamben (see weather later).
-You will need to book extra luggage to take your dive gear, I would recommend the 25 kg limit as this is more than enough to take all your gear, camera and clothes.
+You will need to book extra luggage to take your dive gear, I would recommend the 23 or 30 kg limit (depends on the airline) as this is more than enough to take all your gear, camera and clothes.

 There are also flights to Denpasar from the major Asian cities.